csu-cs/csci-235/docs/notes/01-algorithms.md

 1.  *Analyze* the problem
     1. Thoroughly understand the problem and all requirements
-        *   Does program require user interaction?
+        *   Does the program require user interaction?
-        *   Does program manipulate data?
+        *   Does the program manipulate data?
         *   What is the output?
     2. If the problem is complex, divide it into subproblems
         *    Analyze and design *algorithms* for each subproblem
-    3. Check the correctness of algorithm
+    3. Check the correctness of the algorithm
         *   Can test using sample data
         *   Some mathematical analysis might be required

 2.  *Implement* the algorithm
-    1. Once the algorithm is designed and correctness verified, write the equivalent code in high-level language.
+    1. Once the algorithm is designed and correctness verified, write the equivalent code in a high-level language.
-        *   Enter the program using text editor.
+        *   Enter the program using a text editor.
 This is called the *implementation* of the algorithm.
     2. Compile code
-    3. If compiler generates errors
+    3. If the compiler generates errors
-        *   Look at code and remove errors
+        *   Look at the code and remove errors
-        *   Run code again through compiler
+        *   Run code again through the compiler
     4. If there are no syntax errors, the compiler generates equivalent machine code.
         *   The compiler guarantees that the program follows the rules of the language.
 It does **not** guarantee that the program will run correctly.
     5. Linker links machine code with system resources

 3. Execution (run the compiles program)
-    1. Once compiled and linked, the loader can place program into main memory for execution.
+    1. Once compiled and linked, the loader can place the program into the main memory for execution.
     2. The final step is to execute the program.

 4.  *Maintenance*